Healthy Homes for Healthy Kiwi's… Oh and of course Free Real Estate Advice

 Keeping the air warm in the house is very important as if we bring air into a house that is kept as the same temperature as outdoors no lowering of RH will occur

-3 Responses to “Heat Recovery Ventilations – One of the Types Out There”
+3 thoughts on “Heat Recovery Ventilations – One of the Types Out There”

 You talk about PPV systems being illegal in USA and Canada.
 They are not.
 In fact, roughly a third of ventilation systems sold over there are PPV systems.
 It all depends on humidity levels for that region.
 If you take air from outside in a high humidity environnment, you will increase the RH inside.
 So high humidity areas use PPV systems because the air in your attic/roof is drier and typically warmer than outside.
 HRV (Marc Ellis) is the NO. 1 selling system in NZ and Australia for a reason.
 This article is written by “Cleanair HRV” who account for under 1% of sales in NZ.
 Which means for you that you can ignore their opinion.
 HRV (Mark Ellis) is award winning everything and designed for NZ climates.
 Please Deon, next time you post some rubbish, check it out first.
 Thanks